Bama, Miami in, Notre Dame out and Indiana No. 1 in College Football Playoff rankings

 Miami didn't play either, but the Hurricanes' win over Notre Dame in Week 1 played a role in their move once the teams were grouped right next to each other after BYU lost its game on Saturday.
 Committee chairman Hunter Yurachek said he directed the committee to rewatch Miami's win over Notre Dame way back on Aug.
 31.

-"Once we moved Miami ahead of BYU, we had the side-by-side comparison that eveyrone had been hungy for," Yurachek said.
+"Once we moved Miami ahead of BYU, we had the side-by-side comparison that everyone had been hungry for," Yurachek said.

 The committee's other key decision was choosing James Madison over Duke for the final spot, a selection that left the Atlantic Coast Conference champion out of the mix, but didn't fully exclude the ACC because of Miami's move into the bracket.